rgeraldes24/solc/docs/units-and-global-variables.rst

 namespace and are mainly used to provide information about the blockchain or are general-use utility functions.

-.. index:: abi, block, coinbase, difficulty, prevrandao, encode, number, block;number, timestamp, block;timestamp, msg, data, gas, sender, value, gas price, origin
+.. index:: abi, block, coinbase, prevrandao, encode, number, block;number, timestamp, block;timestamp, msg, data, gas, sender, value, gas price, origin

 Block and Transaction Properties